jsimonetti/ldapserv/README.md

-# ldifserv
+# ldapserv
-Very simple Ldap server with ldif file backend
+Very simple Ldap server with multiple backend stores.
+Currently only ldif backend is implemented